 Luigi Ponti, University of California-Berkeley

-The book was reviewed by the authors, the contributors and by numerous agriculturalists: Stefanie Aschmann, USDA-NRCS; Bob Bugg, University of California-Davis; Larry Dyer, Kellogg Biological Station; Lisa Krall, USDA-NRCS; Doug Landis, Michigan State University; Tom Larson, St. Edward, NE; John Mayne, Southern SARE; Fabian Menalled, Iowa State University; Dale Mutch, Michigan State University; Debbie Roos, North Carolina Cooperative Extension; Kim Stoner, Connecticut Agricultural Experiment Station.
+The book was reviewed by the authors, the contributors and by numerous agriculturalists: Stefanie Aschmann, USDA-NRCS; Bob Bugg, University of California-Davis; Larry Dyer, Kellogg Biological Station; Lisa Krall, USDA-NRCS; Doug Landis, Michigan State University; Tom Larson, St. Edward, NE; Eric Mader, The Xerces Society; John Mayne, Southern SARE; Fabian Menalled, Iowa State University; Dale Mutch, Michigan State University; Debbie Roos, North Carolina Cooperative Extension; Kim Stoner, Connecticut Agricultural Experiment Station.

 Numerous researchers, farmers and photographers worked with us to provide photos (see credits for individual photos).
 Special thanks to SARE program assistant Amanda Rodrigues for her research and organizational skills to pull these photos together.

-SARE and SAN staff Valerie Berton, Andy Clark, Diana Friedman, Sarah Grabenstein, Kim Kroll and Amanda Rodrigues all contributed over the course of the project.
+SARE staff Valerie Berton, Andy Clark, Diana Friedman, Sarah Grabenstein, Kim Kroll, Amanda Rodrigues, Andy Zieminski, Abby Massey, Linnea Hofstrom and Rachel Patterson all contributed over the course of the project.